Archaeologists Reveal a Desecrated Iron Age Temple at Beth-Shemesh

 The intentionality behind the sudden shift from veneration to devaluation comes as no surprise at this heavily contested site.
 Located at the meeting place of three of the most powerful peoples in ancient Palestine, Beth-Shemesh suffered the varying fortunes of the Israelites, Canaanites and Philistines who lived in the region.
 Although the Bible identifies the site as Israelite during the period of the Judges, recent excavations reveal this border town was a hotbed of political, social and cultural interaction.
 Remains from the Iron Age I city (1200-1000 BCE) make it difficult to determine just who occupied the city during the period when Israel began to emerge in Canaan.
 Canaanite-style pottery and column bases appear among the ruins of the “Patrician House,” but the scarcity of pig bones parallels findings at contemporaneous “Israelite” sites in the hill country, such as Shiloh and Mt.
 Ebal.
 After a fire destroyed the village around 1100 B.C.E., it was rebuilt with a new orientation, and architecture from the period includes square monolithic columns that are commonly associated with the Israelites.
 The newly discovered sacred space has only been partially excavated, and will certainly shed new light on the Iron-Age Israelite, Philistine or Canaanite cult.

-* BAS Library Members: Read Shlomo Bunimovitz and Lederman, Zvi.
-“Beth Shemesh: Culture conflict on Judah’s frontier” as it appeared in Biblical Archaeology Review, Jan/Feb 1997.
+: Read Shlomo Bunimovitz and Lederman, Zvi.
+“Beth Shemesh: Culture conflict on Judah’s frontier

 For another recent discovery at Beth-Shemesh, read “Lion Seal from Beth Shemesh Sparks Samson Discussion